 John and Carla Sherman

-We can see now the way forward to bring the miracle of inward looking to all of humanity.
+We can see now the way forward to bring the miracle of the act of looking at yourself to all of humanity.
 Our experience of our own lives has shown us directly what is possible for all human beings: an end to fearfulness and alienation from life that can easily be accomplished by anyone willing to try one simple act of inward looking.
 This is like nothing you have ever heard before; this is a revolution in the making for all of humanity.

-Our experience of our own lives, now free of the chronic dissatisfaction with life that may well be the root cause of all human self-destructive and reactive habits of behavior and relationship whatsoever -- and seems to be the common experience of almost all of humanity -- is much different from what we find in any descriptions of how such freedom might be experienced.
+Our experience of our own lives, now free of the chronic dissatisfaction with life that is the root cause of all human self-destructive and reactive habits of behavior and relationship whatsoever-and seems to be the common experience of almost all of humanity-is much different from what we find in any descriptions of how such freedom might be experienced.
 The change that has actually come to us is utterly simple, and has an almost matter-of-fact quality to it.
 Our relationship to ourselves, to each other, and to the world at large, has changed profoundly, and left us unafraid, and deeply engaged and immersed in the wondrously strange reality of life as a human being.

 We do not seek thought-free states for relief from the gift of thinking about experience.
 We do not yearn for silence and perfect peace; it is from there that we arose, and to there that we will inevitably return.
 We are here now to live, fearlessly engaged with life's noisy and natural pandemonium.

 We know that this immersion in and engagement with the natural life is the birthright and the heart's desire of every human being, and we know that receiving it is utterly simple, and easily accomplished by anyone who will try.